A discrete approach to Rough Parabolic Equations: Introduction

 \

-To reach those three improvements, the strategy will combine elements of the formalism used in \cite{RHE} with a discrete approach of the equation, close to the machinery developped in \cite{Davie} for rough standard systems.
-A first step consists of course in providing a reasonable interpretation of Equation (\ref{eq-intro}): for sake of conciseness, we have chosen to work with an interpretation à la Davie, based on the expansion of the regular solution (see Definition \ref{defi-solu}), and we have left aside the sewing map at the core of the constructions in \cite{RHE}.
-Note however that the expansion at stake leans here on the operator-valued processes $X^{x,i},X^{ax,i},X^{xx,ij}$ already identified in the latter reference (see Subsection \ref{subsec:infinite-rough-path}), and which, in some sense, plays the role of an infinite-dimensional rough path adapted to the problem.
-We will let the reader observe (see Subsection \ref{subsec:notion-solu}) that when applying the procedure to a regular driving process $x$ (resp. a standard Brownian motion $a$), the solution we retrieve coincides with the classical solution (resp. the Itô solution).
-Together with the continuity statement of Theorem \ref{theo-conti}, this identification procedure allows to justify the meaning that will be given to Equation (\ref{eq-intro}) (see Corollary \ref{coro:sol-rough-path} and Remark \ref{rk:discuss-sol}).
+In order to reach these three improvements, the strategy will combine elements of the formalism used in \cite{RHE} with a discrete approach of the equation, close to the machinery developped in \cite{Davie} for rough standard systems.
+A first step consists of course in giving some reasonable sense to Equation (\ref{eq-intro}).
+We have chosen to work with an interpretation à la Davie, derived from the expansion of the ordinary solution (see Definition \ref{defi-solu}), and we have left aside the sewing map at the core of the constructions in \cite{RHE}.
+Note however that the expansion under consideration here relies on the operator-valued paths $X^{x,i},X^{ax,i},X^{xx,ij}$ which were identified in \cite{RHE} (see Subsection \ref{subsec:infinite-rough-path}), and which plays the role of an infinite-dimensional rough path adapted to the problem.
+When applying the whole procedure to a differentiable driving path $x$ (resp. a standard Brownian motion), the solution that we retrieve coincides with the classical solution (resp. the Itô solution), as reported in Subsection \ref{subsec:notion-solu}.
+Together with the continuity statement of Theorem \ref{theo-conti}, this identification procedure allows to fully justify our interpretation of (\ref{eq-intro}) (see Corollary \ref{coro:sol-rough-path} and Remark \ref{rk:discuss-sol}).